Hiking in Cinque Terre

 The first part of the hiking trail has a very steep climb.
 To avoid the steps you can start in Manarola by taking the shuttle bus up to Volastra (10 minutes).
 Normally there is a bus every hour.
 The trail starts behind the the small church of Madonna della Salute in Volastra.
 Now the most beautiful part begins; the walk which will lead you through ancient terraces that decline to the sea, where vines and olives grow thanks to heroic wine makers who produce limited quantities of quality grapes.
 The vineyard hike is moderately easy and it gives you wonderful views of the Mediterranean and the villages.

-Hiking trail Manarola - Riomaggiore (Via dell'Amore)
+Hiking trail Riomaggiore - Manarola (Via dell'Amore)

 Difficulty: easy

-Length: 1,5 km
+Length: 1 km

 Duration: 30 minutes

 The Via dell'Amore is the most popular stretch of path of the Cinque Terre, excavated in hard rock, winds along the coast on rocks overhanging the sea.
 The history of the Via dell'Amore is connected to the construction of the railway between Genoa and La Spezia (1926-28).
 In order to construct a tunnel between Riomaggiore and Manarola two paths on rocks overhanging the sea were necessary.
+The path was closed between 2012 and 2024 due to a landslide.
+An alternative is the trail "Via Beccara" from Manarola to Riomaggiore here below.

-Hiking trail Manarola - Riomaggiore (Via Beccara)
+Hiking trail Manarola - Riomaggiore (via Beccara)

 Footpath Manarola - Riomaggiore via Beccara Status: OPEN